-In class and meetings, Keyser shows FFA videos that describe programs such as Made For Excellence, Washington with students.
-Results: The class is so popular that it has a list of students waiting to enroll.
+In class and meetings, Keyser shows FFA videos that describe programs such as Made For Excellence, Washington waiting to enroll.
 It's increased his program's appeal to nontraditional students.

 Leadership Conference and the national FFA convention.
-After showing specific segments, he discusses possibilities
+After showing specific segments, he discusses possibilities with students.